-Politifact is a well-known fact-checking organization with a strong track record for accuracy in political and economic claims.
-They've been recognized for their rigorous methodology, often cross-referencing multiple sources (e.g., C80, CRFB, academic studies).
+Historical Accuracy: Politifact is a well-known fact-checking organization with a strong track record for accuracy in political and economic claims.
+They've been recognized for their rigorous methodology, often cross-referencing multiple sources (e.g., CBO, CRFB, academic studies)

-Historically, Politifact's economic analyses have been accurate.
-For example, their fact-checks of the 2017 Tax Cuts and Jobs Act (TCJA) correctly predicted a deficit increase of \$1T-\$2T over 10 years, aligning with later CBO reports.
-Credibility:
+rically, Politifact's economic analyses have been accurate.
+For example, their fact-checks of the 2017 Tax Cuts and Jobs Act (TCJA) correctly predicted a deficit increase of \$1T-\$2T over 10 years, aligning with later CBO reports Hist

-Politifact is nonpartisan and independent, with a transparent methodology (they cite "multiple independent analyses" for the \$3T-\$5T range, likely including CBO and CRFB).

-Their range is narrower than the CRFB's (\$3.3T-\$6.9T) but overlaps with it, suggesting a conservative estimate that accounts for potential economic growth offsets.
+Protocally, Politract's economic analyses have been accurate.
+For example, their raci-checks of the 2017 fax Cuts and Jobs Act (1CJA) correctly predicted a dencit incre Credibility: Politifact is nonpartisan and independent, with a transparent methodology (they cite "multiple independent analyses" for the \$3T-\$5T range, likely including CBO and CRF Their range is narrower than the CRFB's (\$3.3T-\$6.9T) but overlaps with it, suggesting a conservative estimate that accounts for potential economic growth offsets.